-Generation facilities, distributors and wholesale customers whose planned outages are revoked or recalled by the IESO are entitled to compensation for expenses associated with the revocation or recall, subject to the following conditions (MR Ch.
+Generation facilities, electricity storage facilities, distributors and wholesale customers whose planned outages are revoked or recalled by the IESO are entitled to compensation for expenses associated with the revocation or recall, subject to the following conditions (MR Ch.
 5, Sec.
 6.7.2):

-- the outage was originally provided advance approval by the IESO, - the outage was recalled or had advance approval revoked because of a material error in the IESO's demand forecast, a failure of generation facilities within the IESO control area, a failure of facilities forming part of the IESO-controlled grid, or a failure of interconnection facilities, and - the out-of-pocket expenses exceed \$1,000.00.
+- the outage was originally provided advance approval by the IESO, - the outage was recalled or had advance approval revoked because of a material error in the IESO's demand forecast, a failure of generation facilities or electricity storage facilities within the IESO control area, a failure of facilities forming part of the IESO-controlled grid, or a failure of interconnection facilities, and - the out-of-pocket expenses exceed \$1,000.00.